 Attachment 1 - Club consultation survey and results.

-Attachment 2 - Design and images of the proposed facilities.
+Attachment 2 -Design and images of the proposed facilities.

-- 1 APPROVES the detailed design of the facility as shown on Attachment 2 to this Report; - 2 APPROVES the inclusion of the following environmentally sustainable development initiatives: - Solar hot water systems, - Artificial turf, - Waterless urinals and - Upgrade of the pool disinfection system as additional; - NOTES that the City will investigate funding through the Federal Government's Green Precincts Fund for the installation of rainwater harvesting, wind turbines and photo voltaic panels; - 4 NOTES that the outcomes of the tender for the construction of the additional aquatic facilities will be the subject of a further report to Council.
+- 1 APPROVES the detailed design of the facility as shown on Attachment 2 to Report CJ232-10/08; - 2 APPROVES the inclusion of the following environmentally sustainable development initiatives: - Solar hot water systems, - Artificial turf, - Waterless urinals and - Upgrade of the pool disinfection system as additional; - 3 NOTES that the City will investigate funding through the Federal Government's Green Precincts Fund for the installation of rainwater harvesting, wind turbines and photo voltaic panels; - 4 NOTES that the outcomes of the tender for the construction of the additional aquatic facilities will be the subject of a further report to Council; - 5 NOTES that the City will approach the State Government to seek funding towards the capital cost of constructing the additional aquatic facilities.